Skaimbauer0401/MinecraftServerBuilder/README.md

-You can find the finished .jar file out.artifacts.minecrafttest_jar
+You can find the finished .jar file out.artifacts.serverbuilder_jar

+put the file in a folder and just double click it

+you need to have jdk 21 or newer installed for newer minecraft server versions (https://www.oracle.com/java/technologies/downloads/)

 Feel free to adapt the code to your needs